 Based on the Apriori property described in the previous section, we present a new algorithm that generates a set of candidate periods for the symbols of a time series.
+We call this algorithm PPD, which stands for Partial Periodicity Detection.

 The filter/refine paradigm is a technique that has been used in several contexts, e.g., in spatial query processing [11].
 The filter phase reduces the search space by eliminating those objects that are unlikely to contribute to the final solution.
-The refine phase, which is CPU-intensive, involves testing the candidate set produced at the filter step in order to verify which objects fulfil the query condition.
+The refine phase, which is CPU-intensive, involves testing the candidate set produced at the filter step in order to verify which objects fulfill the query condition.